 The most famous prisoner

-The most notable prisoner who crossed the Bridge of Sighs was none other than the famous womaniser Casanova.
-He had been born in Venice in 1725.
+The most notable prisoner who crossed the Bridge of Sighs was none other than the famous womanizer Casanova.
+He was born in Venice in 1725.
 In the course of his turbulent life, he ended up in the lead chambers of the Doge’s Palace, accused of blasphemy and sorcery.
 Before that, the judges of the Maritime Republic had sentenced him to imprisonment and had him taken directly across the Bridge of Sighs to the new Prigioni Nueve prisons.

 He was arrested in 1755 and fifteen months later managed to escape from the lead chambers of Venice.
 However, many background facts about this time are unclear.
 If you want to know more about what happened back then, you should take the following tour: